Frequently Asked Questions

 on Data Transfers

-This set of Frequently Asked Questions (FAQs) sets out the data protection mechanisms used by Verizon (including the BlueJeans service) when transferring personal data outside of the EEA and the UK and our approach to dealing with government requests for access to data (not only in the U.S.).
-The Blue Jeans Data Transfer FAQs are available here.
+This set of Frequently Asked Questions (FAQs) sets out the data protection mechanisms used by Verizon when transferring personal data outside of the EEA and the UK and our approach to dealing with government requests for access to data (in the U.S. and around the world).

 Verizon’s detailed International and US Transparency Reports provide information about the number of requests Verizon receives.